-In 2019 and the seven years immediately preceding, Super Lawyers magazine recognized Ms. Perez as a "Georgia Rising Star" in the area of White Collar Criminal Defense.
+In 2020 and the eight years immediately preceding, Super Lawyers magazine recognized Ms. Perez as a "Georgia Rising Star" in the area of White Collar Criminal Defense.
+She was named to American Lawyer Daily Report’s second annual list of Georgia Trailblazers in 2020.
 The Atlanta Business Chronicle selected Ms. Perez as one of the 2018 "Women Who Mean Business" honorees, while Atlanta Magazine recognized Ms. Perez as one of the 2018 "Women Making a Mark."
 The Hispanic National Bar Association selected Ms. Perez as a 2017 "Top Lawyers Under 40.”
 She was also named one of Georgia Trend's "40 Under 40" for 2017.
 The Daily Report recognized Ms. Perez as an "On the Rise" honoree in 2016.
 She was listed as a Georgia Trend "Legal Elite" in the area of Criminal Law.
 In 2011, Ms. Perez was recognized as a "40 Under 40 Rising Leader" by the Atlanta Business Chronicle.

 Ms. Perez is fluent in Spanish.
 Para ver esta biografía en español, presione aquí.

 Obtained a complete declination by Department of Justice and SEC of an FCPA matter for a public company client.
 Conducted a multi-national FCPA investigation and provided a voluntary disclosure to DOJ and SEC on behalf of an Audit Committee.
 Also assisted with training and instituting compliance improvements.